Terryl Givens

 Terryl Lynn Givens is a senior research fellow at the Neal A. Maxwell Institute of Religious Scholarship at Brigham Young University (BYU).
 Until 2019, he was a professor of literature and religion at the University of Richmond, where he held the James A. Bostwick Chair in English.

 Givens is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-As a young man, he served a mission in Sao Paulo, Brazil, and later graduated from BYU with a degree in comparative literature.
+As a young man, he served a mission in São Paulo, Brazil, and later graduated from BYU with a degree in comparative literature.
 He did graduate work in intellectual history at Cornell and earned a PhD in comparative literature from the University of North Carolina, working with Greek, German, Spanish, Portuguese and English languages and literature.
 A longtime collaborator with his wife, Fiona Givens, he is the co-author of The God Who Weeps: How Mormonism Makes Sense of Life and Crucible of Doubt: Reflections on the Quest for Faith.

 The New York Times referred to his work as "polemical" and "provocative" while Harper's praised him for being "fair-minded and unbiased."